 The following table lists the canon lenses that use the ring-type USM focusing motor

-The Micro USM motor is created to fit in a wide range of lenses without being restricted to the size of the lens barrel.
-The Micromotors are also cheaper to produce making them more suitable to the consumer range of lenses where cost is an issue.
-The Micro USM used a similar sonic vibration motor, but instead of directly coupling with the AF group, a series of gears was used resulting to a more traditional AF drive approach.
+The Micro USM motor is created to fit into a wide range of lenses without being restricted to the size of the lens barrel.
+Micromotors are also cheaper to produce making them more suitable to the consumer range of lenses where cost is an issue.
+The Micro USM used a similar sonic vibration motor, but instead of directly coupling with the AF group, a series of gears was used resulting in a more traditional AF drive approach.
 The motor itself was silent, but similarly, with regular DC motor solutions, it is the gears that created most of the noise, to begin with, and added some slack in the precision.

 The following table lists the canon lenses that use the micro USM focusing motor

 In 2016, Canon introduced Nano USM, which not only realizes a high-speed AF that rivals that achieved by Ring USM but also is able to operate quietly and seamlessly.
 It’s not an exaggeration to describe Nano USM as the most ideal motor for normal-use lenses that are meant to handle both still photography and movie shooting.

 It combines the speed of Ring-type USM with the quietness and smoothness of STM.
 The features of this type of motor make it ideally suited for capturing fast action and movies where quiet and smooth focus are the ideal characteristics for focus.

 The EF-S 18-135mm f/3.5-5.6 IS USM was the first of Canon’s lenses to contain Nano USM and is especially useful when the smooth focus is a must for natural-looking focus transitions.